astromariia/cvw/examples/C/README.md

 # Instructions for running fir1 and fir2
 Make sure Wally is activated:
-source ./setup.sh
+* source ./setup.sh
-Then navigate to the fir1 folder type make clean type make
+* Then navigate to the fir1 folder
+* type "make clean"
+* type "make"

-For fir2 navigate to that folder type make clean type make
+For fir2 navigate to that folder
+* type make clean
+* type make